AJ Mediratta

-AJ Mediratta (born Ajata Mediratta but known professionally as AJ Mediratta) is an American investor who has worked in financial markets, particularly in fixed income emerging markets and in sovereign debt restructurings.
-He is a co-president at Greylock Capital Management, LLC (Greylock Capital), an alternative asset investment adviser.
-Mediratta is active in Greylock Capital's investment activity and debt restructuring efforts globally, with a focus on sovereign and quasi-sovereign restructuring activity in Latin America and the Caribbean.
+Ajata "AJ" Mediratta is an American investor who has worked in financial markets, particularly in fixed income emerging markets and in sovereign debt restructurings.
+He is a president at Greylock Capital Management, LLC (Greylock Capital), an alternative asset investment adviser.
+Mediratta is active in Greylock Capital's investment activity and debt restructuring efforts globally.

-Biography

 Early life

 Mediratta was born in Buffalo, New York and spent his childhood in Huntington, New York.
-He graduated from the Choate Rosemary Hall school in 1983 and enrolled at Williams College where he completed a Bachelor of Arts degree in economics in 1987 and an MBA in Finance and International Business from Columbia Business School in 1992.
+He has a brother and 2 sisters, one of whom is his twin.
+He graduated from the Choate Rosemary Hall school and subsequently enrolled at Williams College, where he completed a Bachelor of Arts degree in economics.
+He went on to earn an MBA in Finance and International Business from Columbia Business School.
+Mediratta received his CFA Charter in 1995.